Emily A. Kirkpatrick

 Emily’s mediation and arbitration experience includes both domestic and international commercial matters on a range of issues including securities, real property disputes, and licensing agreements.

-Emily is Vice Chair of the British Columbia Regional Advisory Committee of the Advocates’ Society, and sits on the editorial board of the Commercial Litigation and Arbitration Review.
-She is also a past member of the Law Reform, Court Services, Government Relations, and Resolutions and Bylaws Committees of the Canadian Bar Association, BC Branch, and the Young Advocates’ and National Standing Committees of the Advocates’ Society, and the Advocates Club.
+Emily sits on the editorial board of the Commercial Litigation and Arbitration Review and is a member of the Advocates Society and the Canadian Bar Association.
+She is past Vice Chair of the British Columbia Regional Advisory Committee, National Standing Committee, and Young Advocates’ Standing Committee of the Advocates’ Society, and a past member of the Law Reform, Court Services, Government Relations, and Resolutions and Bylaws Committees of the Canadian Bar Association, BC Branch.

 Emily is a regular contributor to various CLE programs and publications, including in the areas of class actions, expert evidence, professional regulation, and arbitration.
 She is a former clerk of the British Columbia Supreme Court and a past participant in the British Columbia Inns of Court Program.